benashford/rs-transducers/README.md

 Essentially a transducer separates the application of functions on data from the structure of the data.
 For example the higher-order functions like `map` can be expressed in such a way that could be applied to a vector, but also an iterator, but also a channel containing data passed between threads.

-This package contains a somewhat simplified implementation of Clojure's transducer implementation intended to be idiomatic Rust while providing the same functionality.

 This library contains two parts:

 1. A collection of frequently occurring transducers.